Janalytics94/anomaly-detection-software/README.md

 # Anomaly Detection for Software Vulnerabilities
 ## An approach to evaluate a data set if it represents normal behaviour

-The digital companion to the designated Master Thesis
+The digital companion to the Master Thesis

 ## Summary